jasonxchen/spotifly/README.md

 * [ ] Render users, routines, and exercises GET routes
 * [ ] Implement POST, PUT, and DELETE routes for users and routines
 * [ ] Incorporate wger Workout Manager REST API for exercise data
-* [ ] Search for exercises from API to add to routines
+* [ ] "Add to routine" functionality for exercises from API
 * [ ] Working user authentication and authorization
 * [x] Incorrect login management
 * [x] Password information is securely handled